eamorgado/TCP-Java-Chat/README.md

-# A Simple TCP user-server chat
+# A TCP user-server chat

 ## Introduction